sogaiu/janet-examples/doc/janetuary-examples-2025.md

 for and to try to let others know what that is via the title chosen for the PR.

+Note: If you don't feel like reading the detailed version of the suggested process below, just be aware that there are a couple of sections beneath it that might be worth a glance:

+* [Merged PR Examples](#merged-pr-examples) - to get a concrete sense of what various folks have done already

+* [Escaping in Filenames](#escaping-in-filenames) - to be aware that
+  there a some cases where the filename to include in the PR might need a bit of massaging.

 ### The Detailed Version

 1. Fork the [janet-lang.org